AninditaBasu/indica/docs/how_to_soliloquy.md

 }
 ```

-Because I'm interested in people talking to themselves, I need the API to show me only those responses where `sungby` is the same as `sungfor`.
+Because I'm interested in people talking to themselves, I need the verses where `sungby` is the same as `sungfor`.
+To do so, I can use any of the path parameters to get all verses in all books, and then programmatically extract only those verses where the poet is the same as the god.

-To get the response, I can use any of the resources, but the steps for getting all the verses in all the books will be different for each resource.
-The following content tabs show the steps for 3 different resources.
+The steps for getting this filtered list verses will depend on the path parameter that I use.
+The following content tabs show the steps for 3 different path parameters.

-=== "/mandal/{mandal}"
+=== "/book/{mandal}"

-    Use the `/mandal/{mandal}` resource.
+    Use the `/book/{mandal}` path parameter.

       1. Start a counter from 1.
 	  1. Create an empty list to store the results.